-- 4.1. student describes the elements of the case that meet the standards for probable cause to make an arrest. - 4.2. student explains the type of search they can perform on a person who is arrested. - 4.3. student identifies the procedure for making an arrest with and without a warrant (depending on the group's case study/scenario). - 4.4. student determines the extent of force that may be used when making the arrest with or without a warrant. - 4.5. student explains the jurisdiction of the arresting officer and where the arrest can occur based on the group's case study
+- 4.1. you describe the elements of the case that meet the standards for probable cause to make an arrest. - 4.2. you explain the type of search they can perform on a person who is arrested. - 4.3. you identify the procedure for making an arrest with and without a warrant (depending on the group's case study/scenario). - 4.4. you determine the extent of force that may be used when making the arrest with or without a warrant. - 4.5. you explain the jurisdiction of the arresting officer and where the arrest can occur based on the group's case study